 Once he got to the kitchen he opened up the fridge, and looked.
 But he took his time with it.
 His mind still raced, and his thoughts continued rushing back to the park bathroom.
 This was torture.
 He needed to get back and retrieve that scythe.
 But how could he possibly justify that to June without looking suspicious in any way?

-He pulled out some green grapes from a drawer, and headed back to the living room after closing the appliance shut.
+He pulled out some green grapes from a drawer, then headed back to the living room.
 June by now had pulled a notebook from her bag and opened it up.

 "You got your English notes here?" she asked as he sat down.

 "Oh, yeah."
-Blake set down the bag on the coffee table in front of the cough.
+Blake set down the bag on the coffee table in front of the couch.
 Then he reached for his pack.